fisheater7/colorfolders/README.md

-colorfolders
+ColorFolders Revived
 ============

-Color Folders the Thunderbird Add On
+Color Folders the Thunderbird Add On...Revived.

 Please see below for detail: